tiffgerst/cosmwasm-book/src/actor-model/idea.md

 Actors are the model entities, but to properly communicate with them, we need some kind of protocol.
 Every actor is capable of performing several actions.
 In my previous KFC example, the only action seller can do is "Charge payment and create order".
-However, it is not always the case - our chefs were proficient at performing both "Prepare fries" and "Prepare Sandwich" actions - and also many more.
+However, this is not always the case - our chefs were proficient at performing both "Prepare fries" and "Prepare Sandwich" actions - and also many more.